 Our policy for dress is designed to be:

 - appropriate for school activities

 - supportable by all concerned – parents, carers, pupils, staff and the academy advisory committee

 There is a common list for boys and girls, appropriate for both summer and winter wear.

-- White shirt with collar (no polo shirts)
+- White buttoned shirt with collar (no polo shirts)

-- Navy blue jumpers with school logo are available from QDOS Uniform Supplies (order forms available from the school office or download QDOS Uniform Order Form 2018-19.
+- Navy blue jumpers with school logo are available from QDOS Uniform Supplies (order forms available from the school office or download Qdos order form: Uniform order form 2019-2020

 - Black sensible shoes (please note many designs of ‘fashion’ shoes are not suitable for school).
 Boots are not permitted.

 - White socks or grey tights for girls